If you’re looking for a list of the best books to read while getting out of debt, you have come to the right place.

 To be honest, if I could only recommend one book for the rest of my life, this would be it.

-The Total Money Makeover provides a crystal clear roadmap to financial success in what the author, Dave Ramsey, calls the 7 Baby Steps.
-From getting out of debt, to building generational wealth, this book doesn’t leave a stone unturned.
+The Total Money Makeover provides a crystal clear roadmap to financial success in 7 Baby Steps.
+From getting out of debt, to building generational wealth, this book has everything.

-I truly believe the principles in this book will stand the test of time–much like your finances after you read it.
+I truly believe this book will stand the test of time–much like your finances after you read it.

-I cannot give this book enough praise after the way it has changed our financial life.
-I actually recommend you read this book multiple times throughout your debt free journey.
-It will keep you inspired and drive you forward to do bigger and better things with your money.
+In fact, I recommend you read it multiple times throughout your debt free journey.
+It will keep you inspired and drive you to do bigger and better things with your money.

 If you are unfamiliar with Michael Hyatt, I highly recommend you look him up.
 Not only is he a phenomenal writer, he is an absolute inspiration.
 His book, Your Best Year Ever is the second book I recommend on your debt free reading list, because it will help you to stay on track, and dominate the goals you set for your finances.